 FOUNDER & INSTRUCTOR

-Teacher, writer, poet, bass player, publisher, performer, and body boarding buddy...
+Teacher, writer, poet, guitar/bass player, publisher, performer, and body boarding buddy...

-Raundi is convinced that the Zombie Apocalypse is just another metaphor for poetry.
-Which might explain her strange compulsion to want to infect everyone she meets.
-As the founder of For The Love of Words, she has been offering uniquely designed, creative writing and poetry workshops for writers of all ages since 2009.
+Raundi is convinced that the Zombie Apocalypse is only another metaphor for poetry--which might explain her strange compulsion to want to infect everyone she meets.
+As the founder of For The Love of Words Creative Writing Collective, she has been offering uniquely designed creative writing and poetry workshops, for writers of all ages, since 2009.

-Raundi has two full-length poerty collections, Let The Ends Spill Over Your Lips and Death of A Snowman: What the Puddle Had to Say.
+Raundi has been nominated for a Pushcart award, and has two full-length poerty collections, Let The Ends Spill Over Your Lips and Death of A Snowman: What the Puddle Had to Say.
 Her album Death of A Snowman will be available in Spring 2017.
 She is editor and co-author of The Mammary Chronicles: The Hills Are Alive as well as the editor of 3 all-ages Poetry anthologies: A Poet is A Poet No Matter How Tall, Episode II: Attack of The Poems, and Short Poems Ain't Got Nobody to Love.

 Raundi has been the featured poet at many Southern California venues; including KPFK’s Poet’s Café, Two Idiots Peddling Poetry, Cobalt Cafe, Beyond Baroque and @One Laguna's Spoken Word/Spoken Song.